Time for change – Accept it!

 “Simply defined, digital transformation the intentional efforts to adapt to this onslaught of disruptive technologies and how it’s affecting customer and employee behavior.
 As technology becomes a permanent fixture in everyday life, organizations are forced to update legacy technology strategies and supporting methodologies to better reflect how the real world is evolving.
 And, the need to do so is becoming increasingly obligatory.”

 What is the objective?

-The one of the very important objective of transformation process is “improved customer journey” – which improves conversions and outcomes.
+One of the very important objectives of the transformation process is “improved customer journey” – which improves conversions and outcomes.

 What is the outcome of transformation?

-Digital transformation is not a whim or trendy name … It’s not about technology implementation only … Organizations are really need to change from the inside out.
-During the transformation process, it is very critical to identify and integrate digital touch points.
+Digital transformation is not a whim or trendy name … It’s not about technology implementation only … Organizations really need to change from the inside out.
+During the transformation process, it is very critical to identify and integrate digital touchpoints.

 In this process, the role and objective of various functions like marketing, sales, service, IT, entire supply-chain, corporate communication, legal, finance, etc. will undergo a change.
-Also it is important to find out the way how this disparate team will work in harmony; hence harmonization is part of transformation process.
-It’s a process of adapting new consumerism.
+Also, it is important to find out the way how this disparate team will work in harmony; hence harmonization is part of the transformation process.
+It’s a process of adopting new consumerism.